Stanley Portal Hyatt: Travel to Australia and Africa

-Rhodesia, joined him as partner, and everything the firm of Hyatt Brothers touched proved successful.
-The brothers set up a trading post at Shona village, and by the end of the Boer War the Hyatts had made a fortune, which included thirteen thousand acres of rubber-growing land granted them by the Portuguese Government in return for their exploring the India-rubber jungles of Mozambique.
+After two years in the mining camp, Hyatt bought a train and a pack donkey and trekked to the borders of Portuguese East Africa, merchant trading and hunting.
+For the next three years, Hyatt and his brother Amyas established the Hyatt Brothers firm, setting up a trading post at Shona village, and by the end of the Boer War they had made a fortune, including 13,000 acres of rubber-growing land granted to them by the Portuguese Government in return for exploring the India-rubber jungles of Mozambique.